Hi! We're Amy and Joe.

 You'll see in our pictures that we smile a lot.
 We really do!
 Mostly because we appreciate the good we have with each other.

 We met about 10 years ago at a special event that was going on at church.
-Before leaving Joe asked me out to dinner.
-We went to Ruby Tuesdays and haven't looked back!
-We learned at dinner that we grew up 6 blocks away from each other but never met because Joe is a few years older.
+We found out that we grew up 6 blocks away from each other but never met because Joe is a few years older.
 Joe used to ride his bike past my house all the time as a kid.
 We both moved back to our hometowns within a few months of each other so it really felt like it was meant to be and we got married 3 years to the day that we met.
 We love that our anniversary is also the anniversary of the day we met.
 This year we will have been married for 7 years,

 We also wrote a little about each of us under our parent bios.